mkbabb/genetic-optimization/README.md

 ### `fitness_func`; Fitness Function

-The fitness function evaluates how well a given solution performs.
-As input, it takes only the chromosome and must return some measure of its fitness.
+The fitness function evaluates how well a given chromosome performs.
+As input, it takes only the chromosome and must return some measure of its fitness by way of float, `f64`.

 This function is user-defined and specific to a given problem.
 For our case, it calculates the aggregate `discount-cost` for a partitioning.

 ### `selection_func`; Selection

-Various selection methods are implemented:

 -   **Tournament Selection**: Randomly selects a subset of chromosomes from the population and chooses the best one based on their fitness values.
 -   **Roulette Wheel Selection**: Assigns a probability to each chromosome based on its fitness, and then selects parents based on these probabilities.
 -   **Rank Selection**: Assigns a probability to each chromosome based on its rank in the population, and then selects parents based on these probabilities.
 -   **Stochastic Universal Sampling**: Similar to roulette wheel selection, but selects multiple parents at once, ensuring that the selected parents are spread out across the population.

-This process is repeated to select multiple parents for the crossover operation.
+This process is repeated to select multiple, `n`, parents for the crossover operation.

 ### `mating_func`; Crossover; Mating